TiltedKirby/swhDocJG/content/posts/etechlab/index.md

 Finally we get to the project I have chosen to do in the first semester.
 I have decided to go for the Battlebot and go for an aesthetic design like a 3D printed head.
-I also wanted to do the RetroPie Gamestation but ultimately i decided to take the project where I have a bit more freedom and have to program.
+I also wanted to do the RetroPie Gamestation but ultimately I decided to take the project where I have a bit more freedom and have to program.
 My premature circuit looks as follows:
 ![](img/etechlab/Battlebot_Circuit.jpg "Premature circuit board for the Battlebot")